seckinu/seckinu/README.md

 ### Hi there 👋

+I'm Seckin, a linguist and a programmer by trade, nice seeing you here.

+I do programming as a hobby, I like creating and designing applications and sharing them.

+You can find some of my projects published on [Codeberg](https://codeberg.org/seckinu).
+I'm currently working on [Paddler](https://codeberg.org/seckinu/paddler), a Phonetic Pattern Parser.

 <!--
 **seckinu/seckinu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.